sergei-mironov/litrepl/docs/usage/general-concepts.md

 The command `litrepl interrupt` sends an interrupt signal to the interpreter, prompting it to return control sooner (with an exception).

+#### SIGINT Handling

+By default, the SIGINT OS signal is not handled, resulting in `litrepl` termination on user Ctrl+C command.
+The output document will not be produced completely.
+The following command-line arguments change this behavior:

+* `--propagate-sigint` will catch SIGINT and re-send it to the currently running interpreter process.
+If the interpreter supports it, it pauses the current execution with something like `KeyboardInterrupt` exception (for the Python case) and release the code section reader process, causeing litrepl to return quickly.
+* `--detach-on-sigint` will catch SIGINT and emulate the internal timeout event asking Litrepl to print the continuation `[LR:...]` tag and exit quickly.
+The background interpreter will not be affected.

 #### Attaching Interpreter Sessions